 Non-ABAWDs may participate in FSET, but do not need to meet the ABAWD work requirement.
-Non-ABAWD FSET participants must be assigned to at least 12 hours of FSET activities per month.
+Non-ABAWD FSET participants must be assigned to at least 12 hours of FSET activities per month but are not required to participate 12 hours per month.
 FSET agencies are required to work with the volunteer to establish reasonable expectations and hours of participation.